The Temple Opened and Glorified

-The seven bowls are from the feast of Tabernacles, where seven bowls of wine were poured out as drink offerings, along with seven pitchers of water, in the two pipes on either side of the brazen altar.
+The seven bowls are from the feast of Tabernacles, where seven bowls of wine were poured out as drink offerings, along with seven pitchers of water, into the two pipes, one on either side of the brazen altar.
 John mentions only “seven golden bowls, full of the wrath of God,” not distinguishing between the water and the wine.
-Perhaps this is because the offering of water was not specifically commanded by Moses in his instructions in Number 29.
-Perhaps it was understood in the plural term, “drink offerings” (Numbers 29:21, 24, 27, etc.).
+Perhaps this is because the offering of water was not specifically commanded by Moses in his instructions in Numbers 29.
+Perhaps it was understood in the plural term, “drink offerings” (Num.
+29:21, 24, 27, etc.).
 Or this may have been a later revelation that was added when the prophets spoke about the outpouring of the Spirit (Isaiah 32:15; Joel 2:28; Ezekiel 36:25-28).

 Whatever happened, the combination of water and wine served to show that the coming judgment upon the nations was to be accompanied by the outpouring of the Holy Spirit.
 The combination of these two factors are necessary to fulfill the divine plan to establish the Kingdom of God upon the earth.